centreon/centreon-documentation/versioned_docs/version-22.10/installation/installation-of-centreon-ha/installation-4-nodes.md

 ```

 And then you need to restart the gorgone and cbd_central_broker resources for changes to take effect.
-Restarting gorgone resource will restart all resources below, so using the following command:
+Use the following command to restart the gorgone resource and all subsequent resources:

 ```bash
 pcs resource restart gorgone